Prisjakt/feed-specification/docs/overview/best-practices.md

 ## Format

 If possible, then use [XML](/advanced/xml/index.md) over CSV.
-This is because xml is:
+This is because:

-- More well defined than csv
+- XML is more well defined than csv
-- Have better tools to handle [escaping and encoding](/advanced)
+- XML have better tools to handle [escaping and encoding](/advanced)
-- Is easier to read and deal with, especially when it comes to more complex list fields like [shipping](/feeds/offer/fields/shipping.md)
+- XML is easier to read and deal with, especially when it comes to more complex list fields like [shipping](/feeds/offer/fields/shipping)
-- CSVs have no end marker while an XML file have an end tag, it´s therefore harder to know if a CSV have been read to the end or aborted due to network problems
+- CSVs have no end marker while an XML file have an end tag, it's therefore harder to know if a CSV have been read to the end or aborted due to network problems

 ## Data